 Temple Israel Center maintains an association with several funeral chapels in the New York area.
-Please contact Executive Director Marty Greenberg at 914-948-2800 x119 for more information.
+Please contact Susan Galla at 914-948-2800 x112 for more information.

 We encourage you to speak with one of our rabbis first before contacting the chapel.
 A time for the funeral should not be set until the officiating rabbi has been consulted.

 Should a death occur over Shabbat or a major Jewish holiday, it may not be possible to reach the rabbis until Shabbat or the holiday ends.
 Tradition requires that arrangements should properly be made only after the Shabbat or holiday is over.